This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 The Illinois Department of Health and the Illinois EPA are responsible for state-level regulations for the management of asbestos.
 The laws in the state require that any building project that includes asbestos abatement cannot begin until the state has been notified and a fine paid.
 Asbestos abatement projects can only be done by professionals trained and licensed through the state.

 According to the state of Illinois, local education agencies are responsible for protecting students from airborne asbestos.
-The state’s Asbestos Abatement Act and Code states that one person in each local agency must be designated to oversee the management of existing asbestos in schools and any necessary abatement by trained professionals.
+The state’s Asbestos Abatement Act and Code state that one person in each local agency must be designated to oversee the management of existing asbestos in schools and any necessary abatement by trained professionals.

 Statute of Limitations